MetaMask/SIPs/SIPS/sip-4.md

 ### HTTP / HTTPS

-> Test vectors for HTTP are considered the same expect the differing scheme
+> Test vectors for HTTP are considered the same except the differing scheme

 - `https://localhost:8080`
   - `scheme` - `https`